IshmaelJilani1995/Technical-Analysis-and-report-gen-from-Y-Finance-CSVs/ProofOfConcept/readme.txt

 -This was not true of MCFT in the second sheet although the pattern still holds for Friday.

-This was ther only conclusive finding from this simple Excel analysis
+This was the only conclusive finding from this simple Excel analysis

 There may be atleast a small possibility then, of genuinely going forward with this.